-We didn’t what to expect upon visiting this park with its distinct location and coordinating transportation, etc. So we arrive with open minds and excited to experience something new.
-This national park is truly amazing and unique, because you need to travel by boat to see park.
+We didn’t know what to expect upon visiting this park with its distinct location and coordinating transportation, etc. So we arrive with open minds and excited to experience something new.
+This national park is truly amazing and unique, because you need to travel by boat to see the park.
 Channel Islands National Park is made up of a group of islands, more on this later.
 Here you will find plenty natural beauty, cliff side views, sea caves, hiking trails, and pleasant surprises including sea life such as dolphins and whales.

 There are a total of eight islands in the Channel Islands of which only four are included and designated as the national park.
 These four islands include San Miguel Island, Santa Rosa Island, Santa Cruz Island, and Anacapa Island.
 You must call ahead and plan your visit by making reservations to tour either by boat or airplane concessioners that will take you to the islands.